woochan-hwang/GSurvWeb/README.md

 The work was started by a group of transplant surgeons at [Guy's and St.Thomas' NHS Foundation Trust](https://www.guysandstthomas.nhs.uk/) who were interested in learning about machine learning in clinical data.
 Dr Woochan Hwang joined as a junior doctor in the renal department.

 **Authors:**
-Dr Woochan Hwang, Mr Usman Harron, Mr Ravindhran Bharadhwaj, Mr Toroth Ameen, Mr Pankaj Chandak, Miss Zakri Rhana
+Dr Woochan Hwang, Mr Usman Harron, Mr Ravindhran Bharadhwaj, Mr Torath Ameen, Mr Pankaj Chandak, Miss Zakri Rhana

 ## Citing